evanusernametaken/Coding-Challange-1/README.md

-This repository contains a small Swift example demonstrating how to store an app name, keep track of a version number, and update that version.
-The purpose of the code is to show how constants, variables, and basic printing work in Swift.
+This repository contains a simple Swift demonstration that explains how to store an app name, track a version number, and update that version.
+The purpose of this project is to show how constants, variables, and basic string printing work in Swift without overwhelming the reader with too much detail.
-The program begins by defining the app name as a constant and the current version as a variable.
-It prints both values to the console so the user can see the initial state.
-After that, the version number is increased by 0.1 to simulate an update, and the new value is printed again.
-This makes it easy to understand how variable updates work and how Swift handles simple data types such as strings and doubles.
+The program begins by defining the name of the app as a constant and the current version as a variable.
+It prints both values so the initial state is visible.
+After that, the version number is increased by 0.1 to simulate an update, and the updated value is printed again.
+This shows how Swift handles changing values and how string interpolation can be used to display information.
-Below is the full code used in this example:

-let appName: String = "Teems APP" var currentVersion: Double = 10.0 print("My App Name \(appName)") print("Current Version \(currentVersion)") currentVersion += 0.1
-print("Current Version \(currentVersion)")

-When you run the program, it prints the original version and then shows the updated version number.
-The output will look like this:
+When the program runs, it first shows the original version number and then displays the updated version.
+This helps demonstrate the difference between a constant, which cannot be changed, and a variable, which can be modified during the program’s execution.
-My App Name Teems APP

-Current Version 10.0
-Current Version 10.1

-To run the example, create a Swift file such as main.swift and copy the code into it.
-You can execute it from the command line using swift main.swift, or you can open the file in Xcode and run it there.
-Both methods will produce the same output and allow you to see how the version value changes each time the program runs.
+To run this project, create a Swift file and paste the source code into it.
+You can execute it using the Swift command-line tools or by opening the file in Xcode and running it through the IDE.
+Either method will produce the same printed output and allow you to observe how the version number increases each time the update occurs.